DDriggs00/mavlinkinterface/docs/configuration/setRecordingInterval.md

 sensor (string, list):
 > The sensor to log.
 > If this is a list, the command applies to all listed sensors.
-> To configure all sensors at once, set this to "All"

 interval (float):
 > The number of seconds to wait between data records
+> Set to 0 to log every message
-> Set to 0 to disable logging
+> Set to -1 to disable logging

 ## Return Values